gyrdym/ml_algo/README.md

 final testData = splits[1];
 ```

-`splitData` accepts `DataFrame` instance as the first argument and ratio list as the second one.
+`splitData` accepts a `DataFrame` instance as the first argument and ratio list as the second one.
 Now we have 80% of our
 data as a train set and 20% as a test set.

 Let's train the model: